Vault in Kubernetes/VM installation

 namespace: eso

-kubectl apply -f vault-clusterSecretStore.yaml
+kubectl apply -f vault-sa-token.yaml

 vault write auth/kubernetes/config \

-kubernetes_host="https://10.15.11.30:6443" \
+kubernetes_host="https://YOUR-K8S-API-SERVER:6443" \

-vi vault-policy.hcl
+vi eso-policy.hcl

 }

-vault policy write eso-policy vault-policy.hcl
+vault policy write eso-policy eso-policy.hcl

 vault write auth/kubernetes/role/eso-role \